*COMING FROM AN RSS READER? CLICK THROUGH TO THE ORIGINAL POST TO MAKE SURE THAT YOU CAN READ IT PROPERLY. PRETTY PLEASE!

 6. Check carefully whether or not you need a visa

-While anyone can visit and live in Svalbard without a visa, there are no direct flight connections to the archipelago other than from Norway and Russia.
+While anyone can visit and live in Svalbard without a visa, there are no direct flight connections to the archipelago other than from Norway.
 If you go directly from London to Svalbard via Oslo with Norwegian for example, that's no problem.
 However if you choose the SAS flight that stops in Tromsø on the way, you might need a Schengen visa and pass immigration in Oslo.

 Since mainland Norway is part of the Schengen area while Svalbard is not, passport controls are frequent too.
 On our way from Svalbard to Tromsø, our passports were checked three times: upon check-in at the airport, upon check-in at the gate and upon arrival in Tromsø.
 Just a little something to be aware of.